High blood pressure can damage the heart over time. It affects 1 in 3 people in the United States and 1 billion people worldwide (

 While these two behaviors could also fall under “stress reduction techniques,” meditation and deep breathing deserve specific mention.

-Both meditation and deep breathing are thought to activate the parasympathetic nervous system.
-This system is engaged when the body relaxes, slowing the heart rate and lowering blood pressure.
+Both meditation and deep breathing may activate the parasympathetic nervous system.
+This system is engaged when the body relaxes, slowing the heart rate, and lowering blood pressure.

 Deep breathing techniques can also be quite effective.